Introduction

 Surfers flock to the area too for the waves at nearby Porth Neigwl (Hell’s Mouth) and Port Ceiriad, and numerous surfing outfits will hire you wetsuits and boards if you forget yours!

-The Premier Inn in Porthmadog is perfectly located on the edge of the town and is a good budget option for a stopover or longer holiday
+The Premier Inn in Porthmadog is perfectly located on the edge of the town and is a good budget option for a quick stopover or longer holiday

 8. Llangollen